 Other job resources in Belgium include career websites, which usually offer listings and career profiles in English, Flemish, and French; government-sponsored employment offices, which give job hunters information on where to look for a jobs, help with preparing their CVs, and job counseling; and staffing agencies and recruiting firms.

 There is a significant shortage of IT staff in Belgium.
 The Belgian government is aware of this shortage and looks more favorably on applications from IT professionals.

-Search for jobs in Belgium using the most powerful job search engine on the Internet!
+Search for a jobs in Belgium using the most powerful job search engine on the Internet!

 To find jobs in Belgium, simply type keywords into the Wat/What box describing the kind of job you want, and enter a city, a province or postal code in the Waar/Where box.
 Then click the Zoek/Find button or hit the Enter key on your keyboard.

 Careerjet runs a job search in Belgium on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include: